 This Fund invests in a combination of equity and fixed-income securities, which subjects the Fund to market risk.
 This combination subjects the Fund to a variety of risks inherent in both types of investments, including credit risk, equity investment risk, fixed income investment risk, interest rate risk, and prepayment risk.
 Since the Fund invests outside of Canada, it is subject to foreign investment risk and foreign currency risk.
-These and other risks are described starting on page 54.
+These and other risks are described starting on page 55.
 The following table shows which risks apply to this Fund:

 Primary Risk Secondary Risk Low or Not a Risk

 Capital Depletion •

-Commodity 0
+Commodity •

 Concentration •

 Convertible Securities •

-Credit ٠
+Credit •

 Cryptocurrency 0

 Cyber Security •

 Derivatives •

-Emerging Markets 0
+Emerging Markets •

 Equity Investment •

 ESG Investment Objective or Strategy •

-ETF 0
+ETF •

 Extreme Market Disruptions •

 Fixed Income Investment •

 Foreign Currency •

-Foreign Investment
+Foreign Investment •

 High Yield Securities •

 Primary Risk Secondary Risk Low or Not a Risk

+Indexing 0

 Interest Rate •

 Large Transaction •

-Legislation 0
+Legislation •

-Leverage 0

-Liquidity 0
+Liquidity •

 Market •

-Portfolio Manager 0
+Portfolio Manager •

 Prepayment •

-Securities Lending, Repurchase and Reverse Repurchase Transaction 0
+Securities Lending, Repurchase and Reverse Repurchase Transaction •

 Senior Loans •

-Series 0
+Series •

-Short-Selling 0
+Short-Selling •

-Small Company 0
+Small Company •

 Small/New Fund 0

 Taxation •

 Tracking 0

-This risk applies only to o the Fixed Rate e Distribution Seri es.

-The table below lists major events and other changes to the name, investment objectives, investment strategies or portfolio managers or sub-advisors of the Fund that have occurred since November 2013:
+The table below lists major events and other changes to the name, investment objectives, investment strategies or portfolio managers or sub-advisors of the Fund that have occurred in the last 10 years: